 What Is an AC Recharge?

 If you’ve heard people talking about a home AC recharge, what they’re technically referring to is adding more refrigerant to their units.
-The term “recharge” is a bit misleading: it really means refilling your refrigerant.
+The term “recharge” is a bit misleading: it really means refilling the refrigerant in your system.
 Refrigerant is a chemical that absorbs heat and provides refrigeration (cooling) as it transitions from a low-pressure gas to a high-pressure liquid.

 Freon (also known as R22) is the name of a widely used refrigerant.
 Another is Puron.
-(It’s worth noting here that Freon/R22 is being phased out in favor of the more environmentally friendly Puron, also known as R410a.)
+(It’s worth noting here that new production of Freon or R22 has been phased out in favor of the more environmentally friendly Puron, also known as R410a.)
 AC systems use refrigerant to remove heat from the air and carry it outside, where it releases the heat as exhaust.
 If refrigerant levels are low, your AC unit cannot properly absorb heat from the air in your house.

 Getting a Home AC Recharge